FAQs – Home Air Conditioning Information

 What type of filter should I use?
 And how often should I replace it?

 Standard filters work to keep your system and its ductwork clean, but they don’t really improve indoor air quality.
 To do that you need a media filter.
 The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal by seven times that of a standard filter.
-However, upgrading to a pleated media filter will remove everything from insecticide dust to airborne viruses from the filtered air.
+However, upgrading to a pleated media filter will remove everything from insecticide dust to airborne viruses from the air.
 Always choose a filter that matches your blower’s capacity.
 For optimum efficiency and filtration, Bounds Heating & Air recommends that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 Why can’t I find the correct size furnace filter at my local home improvement store for my Carrier Brand Equipment?